auroramod/docs/docs/lua-scripting-syntax.md

 ### Calling/hooking GSC functions

-Refer to [GSC Reference](gsc-reference.md) to figure out how to do this.
+Refer to [GSC references in Lua](lua-gsc-reference.md) to figure out how to do this.
 This also contains including files from GSC and calling function variables.

 ### Chat notifies